 It’s complicated.
 While a number of tenants’ rights groups initially supported the deal and have praised its ability to protect renters from the most egregious hikes, many have critiqued the “watered-down” version that emerged after lobbying and amendments.
 Some advocates say that without vacancy control—which stabilizes a unit’s rent even after a tenant moves out—it will do little to quell rising rents overall.

 The Los Angeles-based AIDs Healthcare Foundation is collecting signatures for a stronger rent control initiative that would go on the ballot in 2020 and seek to modify the state’s controversial Costa-Hawkins Act.

 What happens next?

-To pass, the bill will need to clear the appropriations committee.
-It will then need to be approved by the full Senate and signed into law by Governor Newsom by a mid-September deadline.
+To officially pass, the bill will need to be signed into law by Newsom by a mid-September deadline.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.